 To claim the unpaid pension, you need to file "Claim for the Unpaid Pension / Insurance Benefit (MISHIKYU SEIKYU)" at your nearest JPS Branch Office or PCC.You need to attach the documents of evidence such as a certified copy of the deceased person's Family Registry, and any documents to prove that you were living in the same household and sharing the living with the deceased person at the time of death.

-The range of eligible survivors are the deceased person's spouse, child(ren), parent(s), grandchild(ren), grandparent(s), or the sister(s)/brother(s), who was/were living in the same household and sharing the living at the time of death.
-The priority is given to the claimant in the same order.
+The range of eligible survivors covers the deceased person’s spouse, child(ren), parent(s), grandchild(ren), and grandparent(s), or sister(s)/brother(s) and relative(s) within the third degree of consanguinity (note) who was/were living in the same household and sharing the living at the time of death of the person who had been receiving pension benefits.
+Priority is given to claimants in the same order.